 When done effectively, Business Process Outsourcing services guarantee you good profits and great success.
 If patience, problem solving, and adaptability are your virtues, this is indeed the right time for you to launch a BPO firm.
 Good luck!

-Frequently Asked Questions
+Frequently Asked Questions on Business Process Outsourcing (BPO)

-What is a BPO?
-Give examples.
+1. What is a BPO?
+Give some examples

 Business Process Outsourcing (BPO) is when a company in any industry gives responsibility for internal business functions to third-party vendors (in other words, those outside their business).